jaymody/mlp-visualizer/README.md

 ![Training](/figs/train_loss.png)

 ## Testing Data
 The test data is similar to the training data, however there is more data (200 points).
 When the model evaluates the training data, the labels should correspond to this graph.
 ![Test Set](/figs/test_set.png)

+## Predictions
-Given that the above is the correct labels for the generated data, here is a plot of what the model predicted for the class of the data.
+Here is a plot of what the model predicted for testing data.
 ![Prediction Set](/figs/prediction_set.png)

 As you can see, the model predicted almost all of the samples correctly, except for the two points that are in between the peach coloured class and red class.

 Overall, the network had an accuracy of **99.0%**

 ## Parameters